PersonaIam/ark-client/README.md

     account send <amount> <recipient>     Send <amount> persona tokens to <recipient>. <amount> format examples: PRS10, 100000 account delegate <username>           Register new delegate with <username>
-    account create                        Generate a new random cold account account register <first> <last>       Register the name provided with the account account verify <address>              Verify the identity of address account vanity <string>               Generate an address containing lowercased <string> (WARNING you could wait for long) message sign <message>                Sign a message
+    account create                        Generate a new random cold account account register <name>               Register the name provided with the account account register-birthdate <date>     Register the date provided with the account (data is encrypted) account verify <address>              Verify the identity of address account vanity <string>               Generate an address containing lowercased <string> (WARNING you could wait for long) message sign <message>                Sign a message